-In India, sheep are reared generally in the sates of Jammu and Kashmir, Himachal Pradesh, Uttaranchal, Arunachal Pradesh and Sikkim, or the plains of Haryana, Punjab, Rajasthan and Gujarat.
+In India, sheep are reared generally in the states of Jammu and Kashmir, Himachal Pradesh, Uttaranchal, Arunachal Pradesh and Sikkim, or the plains of Haryana, Punjab, Rajasthan and Gujarat.

 Process to obtain wool from sheep: Steps given below are followed to obtain wool from sheep or other wool bearing animals:

 Step 1 – Shearing - The fleece (hair) of sheep is shaved off along with a thin layer of skin.
-In olden days this was done using pair of metal blades.
-But now-a-days machine is used to cut off the fleece.
+In olden days this was done using a pair of metal blades.
+But now-a-days machines are used to cut off the fleece.
 This is similar to shaving of beards or hair.
 This process is called shearing.